Khutir-Mykhailivskyi: Post-WWII

+Education and culture

 There are three schools in the city — two comprehensive I-III degrees and one comprehensive I-II degrees, a nursery-kindergarten, two hospitals, a pharmacy, a house of culture, a railwaymen club, a branch of Yampil Music and children's and youth sports schools.
 There are also four library establishments, a museum of local artifacts, and a stadium.
 There are two Orthodox churches.

 In the center of the city, at the square of Eternal Glory, a memorial was erected for soldiers who died during the Second World War, there is also the tomb of an unknown soldier and mass graves.